Carglglz/upydev/DOCS/Documentation.md

 to measure execution time of a module/script indicated with -f option.
 This is an implementation of
 https://github.com/peterhinch/micropython-samples/tree/master/timed_function

+## fw

+to list or get available firmware versions, use -md option to indicate operation:

+ to list do: "upydev fw -md list -b [BOARD]" board should be 'esp32' or 'esp8266'

+ to get do: "upydev fw -md get [firmware file]"

+to see available serial ports do: "upydev fw -md list serial_ports"

+## flash

+to flash a firmware file to the upydevice, a serial port must be indicated

+to flash do: "upydev flash -port [serial port] -f [firmware file]"

+## see

+to get specific command help info indicated with -c option.

 # upy Commands: